What Assets Can I Use in My Items?

 Can I Use my Own Licensing System / Can I Encrypt My Item?

-You cannot use your own licensing system and you cannot encrypt your item.
-Envato does allow authors to access our API so you can verify if a user has a valid purchase code for your item.
+Envato does allow authors to access our API so you can verify if a user has a valid purchase code for your web and code items only.

 I Have a Large Portfolio of Items, Can I Bulk Upload These?